The Physics-Informed Neural Network Gravity Model: Generation III: Benchmarking Suite

 \subsubsection{Generalization Metrics}

 The second, third, and fourth metrics investigate the generalization of the model across a range of altitudes both within and beyond the training bounds.
-Explicitly, the mean acceleration error is evaluated as a function of altitude, and divided into three testing regimes: interior, exterior, and extrapolation.
-The interior metric assesses error within the bounding sphere of radius R. The exterior metric investigates the error between R and the maximum altitude of the training dataset at 10R.
-Finally, the extrapolation metric measures the error for altitudes beyond the training dataset ranging from 10R to 100R.
-Note that for every unit of radius, 500 samples are distributed uniformly in altitude to produce the test set.
+Explicitly, the mean acceleration error is evaluated as a function of altitude and divided into three testing regimes: interior, exterior, and extrapolation.
+The \textbf{interior} metric assesses error within the bounding sphere of radius R. The \textbf{exterior} metric investigates the error out to the maximum altitude of the training dataset.
+Finally, the \textbf{extrapolation} metric measures the error exclusively outside the training dataset --- specifically reaching altitudes 10 times larger than the maximum altitude represented in the training set.
+For every unit of radius, 500 samples are distributed uniformly in altitude to produce the test set.